trading-tournaments.com

 Volume multiplier requirements on tournament prizes

 Many CEX tournament prizes carry a volume-multiplier withdrawal requirement — your $10,000 prize is locked until you trade $50,000 (5×) of additional volume on the platform.
-Understanding the multiplier converts an apparent prize into its real expected value.

 By Eugene Loza